mejia-dev/capstone-time-tracker/Timetracker.md

 			* experimenting with different for loop concepts.
 			* More thorough review on comprehensions.
 			* Do some more testing with *args and **kwargs.
 This is not something I'd learned much of previously.
 Will move on for now but may need to revisit later if this ends up being a core component of something I'm writing.
+	* 12pm PST - 1pm PST
+		* Lunch
+	* 1pm PST -
+		* Applying for [a dream job](https://boards.greenhouse.io/350org/jobs/5802026) I found that has an application deadline.

 ### Week 1